appalrpivotal/fedex-cloud-native-spring-workshop/README.md

 Time | Session
 ---- | -------
-8:30 AM - 9:00 AM | _Breakfast_
-9:00 AM - 9:30 AM | _Kickoff: Workshop Logistics, Pivotal Syntel Partnership, Fedex ‘Cloud Native’ Roadmap_ (Pivotal & Syntel)
+9:00 AM - 9:30 AM | _Kickoff: Workshop Logistics_
-9:30 AM - 10:00 AM | _Kickoff, continued: Cloud Native Trends, How Pivotal Labs helps with Test Driven Development & Pair Programming_ (Pivotal)
-10:00AM - 10:30 AM | _Session 1: Cloud Native Architectures & Frameworks_
+10:00 AM - 10:30 AM | _Session 1: Brian Gregory Introduction - Express Scripts Cloud Native Architectures & Frameworks_
-11:00 AM- 11:15 AM | _Break_
-11:15 AM- 12:00 PM | _Session 2: Pushing your first application, with Labs*_
+10:30 AM - 11:30 PM | _Session 2, 'cf push' enables continuous delivery_
+11:30 AM - 12:30 PM | _Session 3, So what's happening behind the scenes?
+Pivotal Cloud Foundry Overview_
 12:00 PM- 1:00 PM | _Lunch_
-1:00 AM - 2:00 PM | _Session 2, continued: So what's happening behind the scenes?
-Pivotal Cloud Foundry Overview_
-2:00 PM - 3:00 PM | _Session 3: Spring Boot Intro + Actuator, with Labs*_
+1:00 PM - 1:45 PM | _Session 3: Spring Boot Intro + Actuator, with Labs*_
-3:00 PM - 3:30 PM | _Wrap-up, Q&A, Feedback_
+2:00 PM - 2:30 PM | _Wrap-up, Q&A, Feedback_

 _*See [Course Materials](#course-materials) section below for slides and labs_

 This is a _loose_ schedule for the day.
 We will adjust as necessary based on our pace through the material.

 The lectures for this workshop are generally light and are only intended to set the stage for the hands-on labs.
-The overwhelming majority of our time will be spent engaging with the technology directly!
+The overwhelming majority of our time will be spent engaging with the technology directly.

 ## Getting started